Michael Eitan

-Biography
+Life and career

 Michael "Miki" Eitan was born in Tel Aviv during the Mandate era.
 He studied law at Tel Aviv University.
 He joined the Herut party, and was a chairman of its youth guard before becoming a member of the party's central committee and chairman of its Ramat Gan branch.

 Eitan was elected to the Knesset on the Likud list (within which Herut was a faction until 1988) in 1984, and was re-elected in 1988, 1992 and 1996, becoming coalition chairman after the latter election, having been co-ordinator of the opposition between 1992 and 1996.
-In 1997, Eitan was co-author of the Beilin-Eitan Agreement presented to Abu Mazen.
+In 1997, Eitan was co-author of the Beilin-Eitan Agreement presented to Abu Mazen (Mahmoud Abbas).
 In July 1997 he was appointed Minister of Science & Technology, but was replaced by Silvan Shalom in July the following year.
 He then served as a Deputy Minister in the Prime Minister's Office until the 1999 elections.
 During the Knesset term he chaired its sub-committee on communication and information and helped establish the Knesset's website.

 Although he retained his seat in the 1999 elections, they were won by the Labor Party-led One Israel alliance and Eitan lost his place in the cabinet.
 He was re-elected in 2003, 2006 and 2009, after which he briefly served as temporary Knesset speaker due to him being the longest-serving MK alongside Binyamin Ben-Eliezer.
 He was later appointed Minister of Improvement of Government Services.
 He did not contest the 2013 elections.

-In December 2016 Eitan was diagnosed with Parkinson's disease, which by 2021 had made him unable to function alone.
-In February 2021 he underwent a deep brain stimulation procedure at Hadassah Medical Center in Jerusalem, which greatly improved his condition and enabled him to lead a normal life again.
+In December 2016, Eitan was diagnosed with Parkinson's disease, which by 2021, had made him unable to function alone.
+In February 2021, he underwent a deep brain stimulation procedure at Hadassah Medical Center in Jerusalem, which greatly improved his condition and enabled him to lead a normal life again.

-Eitan is a resident of the town of Kokhav Ya'ir, and was a founder and director of the settlement project.
+Eitan one of the founders of Kokhav Ya'ir.
+He died on 8 November 2024 at the age of 80.